IwanTen/L5-website/docs/reference/lerpColor.md

   background(200)

-  -- Create p5.Color objects to interpolate between. local from = color(218, 165, 32)
+  -- Create color objects to interpolate between. local from = color(218, 165, 32)
   local to = color(72, 61, 139)